-In FY2014, Louisiana and Alabama conducted vertical line sampling for reeffish.
-In Alabama, a total of 12 grids are fished per survey.
+In FY2015, Texas, Louisiana, and Alabama conducted vertical line sampling for reeffish.
+In Alabama, they sampled 81 stations over artificial reefs and natural hardbottom off their coast from May 7 to September 3, 2015.
 Vertical lines with ten hooks are baited with Atlantic mackerel and are fished for five minutes.
 Fish may be retained and processed for age and fecundity.
 All fish are sacrificed for otoliths at stations deeper than 60 m.
 In water depth less than 60 m, stations may be assigned as tag and release or collection sites.

 In Louisiana, the sampling frame is subdivided into three sampling blocks based on depth between 89 degrees longitude and 91 degrees longitude, with the water depth ranging from 60 to 360 feet.
 Each block is sampled quarterly in a rotation.
 Within these sampling blocks, there is a possibility of randomly selecting 40 different corridors within the block.
 The actual sites are randomly selected within the corridor boundary and sampled at the chief scientist's discretion.
 The sites roughly consist of artificial reefs, natural bottom, and petroleum production platforms.
+Louisiana sampled 109 stations from May 1 to August 22, 2015.